bazelbuild/bazel/site/docs/updating-bazel.md

 # Updating Bazel

-The Bazel project has a [backwards compatibility policy](https://docs.bazel.build/versions/master/backward-compatibility.html) (see [guidance for rolling out incompatible changes](https://www.bazel.build/breaking-changes-guide.html) if you are the author of one).
+The Bazel project has a [backward compatibility policy](https://docs.bazel.build/versions/master/backward-compatibility.html) (see [guidance for rolling out incompatible changes](https://www.bazel.build/maintaining/breaking-changes-guide.html) if you are the author of one).
 That page summarizes best practices on how to test and migrate your project with upcoming incompatible changes and how to provide feedback to the incompatible change authors.